History of France: 1989 to 2017

 Jacques Chirac was reelected in 2002, and became a fierce opponent of the Iraq invasion.
 Conservative Nicolas Sarkozy was elected and took office in 2007.
 Sarkozy was very actively involved in the military operation in Libya to oust the Gaddafi government in 2011.
 After 2005, the world economy stagnated, and the 2008 global crisis (including its effects in both the Eurozone and France) dogged Sarkozy, who lost reelection in 2012 against Socialist Francois Hollande.
-Hollande advocated a growth policy in contrast to the austerity policy advocated by Germany's Angela Merkel as a way of tackling the European sovereign debt crisis.
+Hollande advocated a growth policy in contrast to the austerity policy advocated by Germany's Angela Merkel as a way of dealing with the Euro area crisis.

 Muslim tensions

 At the close of the Algerian war, hundreds of thousands of Muslims, including some who had supported France (Harkis), settled permanently in France, especially in the larger cities where they lived in subsidized public housing, and suffered very high unemployment rates.
 In 2005, the predominantly Arab-immigrant suburbs of many French cities erupted in riots.
 Traditional interpretations say these race riots were spurred by radical Muslims or unemployed youth.
 Another view states that the riots reflected a broader problem of racism and police violence in France.
 In 2009, there were more riots.